Do you feel self-conscious or judged for pumping many times at the office? Here’s why you shouldn’t feel guilty for pumping at work.

 Now that you know you shouldn’t feel guilty for pumping at work, what can you do to lessen the stigma?

 - Carry yourself with pride.
 You’re doing a good thing here, mama!
-It takes a ton of resolve to continue breastfeeding once you return to work.
-You’re giving your baby what you feel is best for him.
+It takes resolve to continue breastfeeding once you return to work.
+You’re giving your breastfed baby what you feel is best for her.
 The more assured you look, the less likely you’ll feel like sneaking around to pump.

-- Don’t feel like you have to say a reason.
-If you feel uncomfortable explaining why, give a vague reason.
-You might say, “I won’t be able to meet at 10am.
+- Don’t feel like you have to give a reason.
+Give a vague reason for missing or postponing a meeting.
+Say, “I won’t be able to meet at 10am.
 How about 10:30?”
-If they ask why, say, “I have a time conflict.”
+If they ask why, respond with, “I have a time conflict in my schedule.”

 - Keep doing stellar work.
 At the end of the day, your work should reflect your commitment.
 No one can give you grief over how often you pump when you’re able to produce amazing work.

-Keep your goals in mind and pump guilt-free—and definitely not in your car, either.
+Keep your goals in mind and pump guilt-free—and definitely not in the bathroom or car, either.

 Get more tips: